Mamy Blue: Continental Europe

 The Pop-Tops and Joël Daydé both reached #1 on the French charts with "Mamy Blue" while the Nicoletta version rose as high as #4, affording the singer her career record.
 Both the Pop-Tops and Daydé versions became concurrent major hits in several other territories, including Belgium, where the Pop-Tops and Dayde's versions reached #1 on respectively the Dutch and French chart with Pop-Tops reaching #3 on the latter, the Netherlands where Pop-Tops reached #3 and Daydé #13, Norway where Pop-Tops reached #1 and Daydé #3 and Sweden where Pop-Tops reached #1 and Daydé #6.
 In Spain Daydé's English version of "Mamy Blue" reached #2 while the Pop-Tops reached #1 with a specially recorded version of the song in Spanish.
 In the same year, Watchpocket recorded the song in USA.

 In Germany, the Pop-Tops spent ten weeks at #1 while the Daydé version only charted peripherally at #40: a German rendering recorded by Ricky Shayne would afford Shayne his best ever German chart showing with a #7 peak.
 The Pop-Tops also rendered "Mamy Blue" in Italian with a resultant #1 in Italy where a local cover by Dalida would chart with a #19 peak: another Italian cover by Johnny Dorelli failed to chart as did the English version by Ricky Shayne in its Italian release.
 Ricky Shayne's English version did appear in the French Top Ten (peak: #8) with the Daydé, Nicoletta and Pop-Tops versions: Shayne's English-language version also charted in Belgium's French Region (Top Ten).

-The Pop-Tops English version also reached #1 in Austria, Denmark, Finland, Sweden and Switzerland, and was a hit in Greece with sales of 50,000 units; in Denmark and Finland the song also reached the Top Ten via an English-language cover by Roger Whittaker – #4 in Finland – while in both territories local translated covers of the song also charted – in Denmark, Eric Aae's version reached #5; in Finland, the cover by Kirka reached #2 beneath the Pop Tops' #1 ranking.
+The Pop-Tops English version also reached #1 in Austria, Denmark, Finland, Sweden and Switzerland, and was a hit in Greece with sales of 50,000 units; in Denmark and Finland the song also reached the Top Ten via an English-language cover by Roger Whittaker – #4 in Finland – while in both territories local translated covers of the song also charted – in Denmark, Eric Aae's version reached #5; in Finland, the cover by Kirka reached #2 below the Pop Tops' #1 ranking.